SpringRoll/SpringRoll/src/localization/localizer/README.md

 if the language or fallback are not found in the locales, then it will load with the default fallback.
 For example: if `'es-ES'` is not found the load function will try `'es'` if that isn't found it will use the fallback language `'en'`

 any options set will be forwarded to the load callback except for `language` and `fallback`.
-They will be overwitten with the locales used. `'en-US'` becomes `'en'`
+They will be overwritten with the locales used. `'en-US'` becomes `'en'`

 ```javascript
   localizer.load('vo/welcome.mp3', 'welcome', { type: 'sound' });